 Comprehensive privacy protection requires solid message encryption, but there is more to it.

-Threema can be used without providing any personal information whatsoever; linking a phone number and/or email address to your Threema ID is optional.
+Threema can be used without providing any personal information whatsoever.
+Instead of a phone number, the Threema ID (a randomly generated eight-digit string) serves as unique identifier.
+Linking a phone number and/or email address to one’s Threema ID is optional.

 Optional contact synchronization